hpi-swa-teaching/CalDavClient/packages/SCM-Core.package/SCMViewHolder.class/README.md

-A SCMViewHolder contains the actual view (SCMWeekView or SCMAgendaView) and acts as a permanent placeholder.
+This class contains the actual view (WeekView or AgendaView) and acts as a permanent placeholder.